Jaibroo/cse15l-lab-reports/labreport1.md

 ![Image](accnt16.png)

-Using the command `cd` would change the directory, if you have no such file with the name you specified after `cd` then nothing will occur.
-Using the command `cd~` just returned me to the home directory so not much happened or there was no other outcome. `Ls -lat` seems to just give you a long list of files and the dates/times associated with them
+ `Ls -lat` seems to just give you a long list of files and the dates/times associated with them

 *Once you are finally done trying some of these commands or any other you are instructed to, you can now log out and exit from the remote server with typing in the simple command: "exit" or pressing CTRL + D.*